PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Perception & Learning - Workshop.md

 ## Tutorial - Cognition Fundamentals: Perception
 Now we are going to make a flowchart of our model of the  human cognitive vision system; visual perception, and fill it in with information for our object detection task:
-1. Take a look at your image dataset.
-List down the object that you are going to identify in the in the 'High-Level Vision' section of the template.
+1. Take a look at your image dataset and figure 1 below.
+Create a flowchart of figure 1.
+List down the objects that you are going to identify in the in the 'High-Level Vision' section of the flowchart.
 2. Imagine that you are identifying the objects.
 What features/characteristics do you look out for yourself?
 How do you personally identify the object.
-List these down in the 'mid-Level Vision' section of the template.
+List these down in the 'mid-Level Vision' section of the flowchart.
-3. Fill in the rest of the template using the following steps:
+3. Fill in the rest of the flowchart using the following steps:
-- Define features of the objects and target area (to both retrieve and place the bin) and write them down in your flowchart.
 - Take a look at the lecture slides and provided literature below regarding human visual perception.
 Fill in the rest of the human cognitive vision system; specifically taking the input, visual perception proccesing steps and desired output in mind.
-- Convert your model of human cognitive vision to one with computer vision; specifically consider the processing steps and how these would translate in algorithms

 <img src="./assets/CognitiveVisionSystem.jpg" alt="Edge detection example" width="597"/>
+*Figure 1.
+Flowchart of a typical human cognitive vision system (de Souza Alves, T., de Oliveira, C. S., Sanin, C., & Szczerbicki, E.,2018).*

 ### Example of perceptual processing model: Edge detection
 What is it used for: We depend on edge detection for tasks such as depth perception and detecting objects in our field of view.